SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model.md

 When you open the page transformation model the following top level elements are present:

 - **BaseWebPart**: this element contains the configuration that applies to all web parts e.g. it describes that the property "Title" will be fetched for all web parts.
-It's also the place that defines the default web part mapping: if a web part has no mapping defined the engine will fall back to this mapping to represent the web part on the target client side page.
+It's also the place that defines the default web part mapping: if a web part has no mapping defined the engine will fall back to this mapping to represent the web part on the target page.

-- **AddOns**: as user of page transformation you might have needed to apply custom logic to realize your needs e.g. you need to transform a given property in a way that it can work with your custom client side web part.
+- **AddOns**: as user of page transformation you might have needed to apply custom logic to realize your needs e.g. you need to transform a given property in a way that it can work with your custom SPFX web part.
 The framework supports this by allowing you to add your assemblies with functions and selectors...simply defining them in the AddOn section and then referencing your custom functions and selectors later on by prefixing them with the given name will make the page transformation use your custom code.

 - **WebParts**: this element contains information for each web part that you want to transform.
 For each web part you'll find a definition of the properties to use, the functions to execute on those properties, the possible mappings that define the target of the transformation combined with a selector that you dynamically select the needed mapping.